cronologic-de/ug_ndigo6g/source/functionality/adc_modes.rst

 The ADC mode is configured using :cpp:member:`ndigo6g12_configuration::adc_mode`.

 The board supports using one, two or four channels.
+This is configured when the board is initialized, see :cpp:member:`ndigo6g12_init_parameters::application_type`.

 During interleaving, the Ndigo6G-12 firmware reorders and groups the data into a linear sample stream.
 The process is fully transparent.
 For users, the only difference is that a 5 ns cycle can contain 8, 16 or 32 samples, depending on the mode.

+Depending on the
+:cpp:member:`application_type <ndigo6g12_init_parameters::application_type>`,
+the minimal length of the output packets changes (see :numref:`Section %s<min packet length>`).

 .. _1channelmode: